 Annette Obrestad ($3.9 million)

-The first non-American on our list is Norwegian player, Annette Obrestad rose to fame in 2007 when she became the youngest person to ever win a World Series of Poker bracelet, which she accomplished in 2007, the day before her 19th birthday.
-She is the youngest player in the top 10.
+Norwegian player, Annette Obrestad rose to fame in 2007 when she became the youngest person to ever win a WSOP bracelet.
+It was also the day before her 19th birthday!
+Winning $2.01m, she set the record for a single-event payout to a female player set previously by poker professional Annie Duke.

 Vanessa Rousso ($3.5 million)